kmaed/biblatex-japanese/README.md

 License
 -------

-The bundle may be modified or distributed under the terms of the 2-clause BSD license (see LICENSE).
+The package may be modified or distributed under the terms of the 2-clause BSD license (see LICENSE).

 Contact